karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-in-odin-1.md

 }
 ```

 and then save it.
 Name it something like `my_first_game.sublime-build`.
 Make sure to save it in the folder Sublime suggests.

-> NOTE: We use the absolute c:/odin/odin.exe path.
-You could also add c:/odin to the PATH environment variable.
-But it doesn't really matter.
-Also please note that I use / here instead of \\.
-If you use \\ then be aware that you have to type two of them, i.e. \\\\.
+Make sure you use the `.sublime-build` ending, otherwise Sublime will not find it.

 The `working_dir` denotes the working directory, meaning the directory from which we will run the compiler.
+We let this point to the directory where we put our code.
 The `shell_cmd` part is the command that our build system will run.
 In this case it will tell the odin compiler to compile and run our code.
-The period `.` is an old-school way to denote 'the current directory', which means whatever we wrote on the `working_dir` line.
+The period `.` in `c:/odin/odin.exe run .` is an old-school way to denote 'the current directory', which means whatever we wrote on the `working_dir` line.
 Odin treats all files inside a directory as part of a 'package', so it will take all the code files inside the working directory and compile them as a package.
-However, we only have one file (`main.odin`), but if we add more files later then they will get picked up as well.
+However, we only have one file (`main.odin`), but if we add more odin files later then they will get picked up as well.

+> **NOTE**: We use the absolute `c:/odin/odin.exe` path.
+You could also add c:/odin to the PATH environment variable in order to make `odin.exe` available from anywhere on the system.
+But it doesn't really matter.
+Also please note that I use `/` in the path, instead of `\`.
+If you use `\` then be aware that you have to type two of them, i.e. `\\`.

+> *Mac / Linux*: A good place to put the code is `~/code/my_first_game`, where `~` denotes your home directory.
+If you followed the official instructions then you probably have the odin executable available system-wide, so the `shell_cmd` just nedes to be `odin run .`

 Return to `main.odin` and go to the menu -> Tools -> Build System -> my_first_game.
 If you now press F7 or Ctrl+B, then Sublime will use your shiny new build system.
 It should compile and run your first Odin program: